trungkiena6/Linux_Eclipse/readme.txt

 The code is implemented as a single (multi-threaded) processes.

 Code is shared with PIC32 and iOS code for common messages and protocols.

-Current (partial) implementation is the BUG parts only.